BCDA-APS/apstools/docs/source/applications/apsbss.rst

 (``dm`` for short) package [#]_ is used to access the APS databases as read-only.

-*No information is written back to the APS databases.*
+*No information is written back to the APS databases from this software.*

 .. [#] ``dm``: https://anaconda.org/search?q=aps-dm-api